Model Farms, New South Wales

 Model Farms is a locality of Winston Hills, a suburb of Sydney, in the state of New South Wales, Australia.
 It is located in the local government area of the City of Parramatta.

 History

-Originally Model Farm was part of governor Phillip's and Governor Macquarie's demesne or domain.
-It extended from the 200 acres (now Parramatta Park) to Junction Road, Winston Hills, with Fitzwilliam Rd and Windsor Road forming the side boundaries.
+Originally, Model Farm was part of governor Phillip's and Governor Macquarie's demesne or domain.
+It extended from the 200 acres (now Parramatta Park) to Junction Road, Winston Hills, with Fitzwilliam Road and Windsor Road forming the side boundaries.